lski/Lski.Toolbox/Readme.md

 - DateTime extensions:
   - Functions for working with Unix times
   - Returning getting date of first day of week
-  - Combining a date and a time from two DateTime objects
 - MinOrDefault and MaxOrDefault linq extensions
 - IList extensions for moving items